malabi/gdml-files/README.md

 # gdml-files
-gdml files for GEANT4 simulations of NP detection suystems
+gdml files for GEANT4 simulations of NP detection systems